elifesciences/journal/README.md

 ------------------------
 When running the site locally via Docker, the parameters are supplied by `/.docker/parameters.yaml`.

-To change e.g. API values, edit `/.env`, or pass in as environment variables at startupq like this:
+To change a configuration that is supplied by an environment variable, edit `/.env`, or pass in as an environment variable at start up.
+For example, to change the API URL:
-`API_URL=https://prod--gateway.elifesciences.org; docker-compose down -v --remove-orphans && docker-compose up --build`
+`docker-compose down -v --remove-orphans && API_URL=https://prod--gateway.elifesciences.org docker-compose up --build`

 Regenerating critical CSS
 -------------------------